arifhamed/arifhamed.github.io/_pages/index.md

 maybe you wanna stick to the current trend? play my own copy of [`wordle`](https://arifhamed.github.io/games/wordle).

-think this homepage could be better? same.
+think this homepage could be better? same. in fact, you can just leave comments almost anywhere in this website, you just need a github account.

+{% include comments.html %}